-Figure 9: Map of the greater Everglades landscape showing the 58 study sites sampled within the historic ridge-slough landscape during years 1-4 of this project.
+Figure 9: Map of the greater Everglades landscape showing the 62 study sites sampled within the historic ridge-slough landscape during years 1-5 of this project.
 Each site contains up to 240 sampling points in a spatially-stratified design.
-Year 1 PSU's are in red, Year 2 PSU's are in blue, Year 3 PSUs are in green and Year 4 PSUs are in brown.
+Year 1 PSU's are in red, Year 2 PSU's are in blue, Year 3 PSUs are in green, Year 4 PSUs are in purple, Year 5 PSUs are in orange.
 Hatched PSUs were sampled during years 1 and 2, but fall outside of the historic ridge-slough landscape, and are not included in most cross PSU analyses.